Real Estate Appraisals: A Primer

 Appraisals begin with the property inspection

-Back at the office, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Cost Approach

-• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• However, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach